yishn/acinoprst/README.md

 # acinoprst

-A glorified text editor to write outlines synchronizing with Gist.
+A glorified text editor for writing outlines synchronizing with Gist.
 This is a work in progress.

 ![Screenshot](screenshot.png)